ubipo/tijmid/README.md

 **Home-crafted identity and [OpenID Connect](https://openid.net/connect/) server**

 Created as a personal challenge to learn about OAuth & OIDC.
 Deployed as the identity server for my self-hosted apps.
-Because it's completely custom, it has some neat features like:
+Because it's completely custom, I was able to add some neat features:
 - A command-line interface for managing users and clients (used by my server automation/provisioning scripts)
-- Automatic key creation (JWKS and JWT)
+- Automatic JWKS and JWT key creation using [jose](https://www.npmjs.com/package/jose)
 - Native support for nginx's [auth_request](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/)
   module